-There is something deeply nostalgic to writing, and receiving, a Letter.
+There is something deeply touching (and nostalgic) to writing, and receiving, a Letter.

 In today’s technologically connected world of social media and IMs there’s something refreshingly sweet about reading words written by a human hand, seeing the stops and starts of pencil or pen marks as they dance across the page.

 But there’s another aspect to receiving a Letter… the impatience of waiting for an expected message to arrive.
-And the frustratingly one-sided nature of the conversation which doesn’t allow for any immediate response, not to mention the frustration of trying to decipher sloppy or bad penmanship once your Letter has arrived.
+And the frustratingly one-sided nature of the conversation which doesn’t allow for any immediate response, not to mention the frustration of trying to decipher sloppy or bad penmanship once your Letter finally arrives.

-The Letter reminds us that sometimes we need to slow down and choose our words carefully.
-That when it comes to matters of the heart, “instant” is not always the best mode or method of communicating something deeply felt.
+Remember, when it comes to matters of the heart “instant” is not always the best mode or method for communicating something deep, profound and true.

 Some questions to guide your meditation:

 - Is there something you need to tell someone, or yourself (i.e. “get something off your chest”)?

-- If a recent message has “triggered” you, what might the real source(s) of your anger or frustration be?
+- If a recent message has “triggered” you, what might be the real source(s) of your anger or frustration?

 For a free Nature Speaks Lenormand reading click HERE.

 To order your Nature Speaks Lenormand Cards click the link.